yusuufmm/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

-Web Stack Debugging Project 0 - "Give me a page!"
+# Web Stack Debugging 0 - Debugging Docker Container

-Hello and welcome to the Web Stack Debugging journey!
-In this project, we'll embark on a mission to revive Apache on a Docker container and have it happily greet us with a "Hello Holberton."
-Get ready for some debugging magic!
+Welcome to the world of debugging!
+In this project, we're on a mission to fix Apache in a Docker container.
+Our goal is to make it return a page with the greeting "Hello Holberton" when we query its root.
+Let's dive in!

-## Requirements 🛠️
+## Requirements

-- **Editors:** vi, vim, emacs
 - **Environment:** Ubuntu 14.04 LTS
+- **Allowed Editors:** vi, vim, emacs
-- **File Endings:** All files should end with a new line
+- **File Endings:** Ensure all files end with a new line.
-- **README.md:** A mandatory guide to your project
+- **README.md:** Mandatory guide to the project.
-- **Executable Scripts:** All Bash scripts must be executable
+- **Executable Scripts:** All Bash scripts must be executable.
-- **Shellcheck:** Ensure your scripts pass Shellcheck without any errors
+- **Shellcheck:** Scripts should pass Shellcheck without errors.
-- **Execution:** Bash scripts must run without error
-- **Shebang Line:** The first line of your Bash scripts should be exactly `#!/usr/bin/env bash`
+- **Shebang Line:** Start Bash scripts with `#!/usr/bin/env bash`.
-- **Script Comment:** The second line of your Bash scripts should be a comment explaining the script's purpose
+- **Script Comment:** Add a comment on the second line explaining the script's purpose.

+## Tasks

-## Task 0: Give me a page! 🚀
+### 0. Give me a page!

+#### Objective
-In this inaugural debugging mission, we'll tackle the challenge of making Apache run on a Docker container and respond with a delightful "Hello Holberton" when queried at its root.
+Make Apache run on a Docker container and return a page containing "Hello Holberton" when querying its root.

-### Example:
+#### Steps

-1. Launch the Docker container:
+1. Launch the Docker container using the provided image: `holbertonschool/265-0`.

-    ```bash
-    docker run -p 8080:80 -d -it holbertonschool/265-0
-    ```
+2. Map port 8080 on the host to port 80 on the container.

-2. Confirm the container is ready:
+3. Run the container in detached mode.

-    ```bash
-    docker ps
-    ```

-3. Curl the port 8080 and encounter the dreaded `curl: (52) Empty reply from server` error.

-4. Dive into the container for hands-on debugging:

-    ```bash
+4. Diagnose the issue by checking the container's status (`docker ps`) and using `curl` to query the container at `0:8080`.
-    docker exec -it <container_id> /bin/bash
+5. Debug inside the container using `docker exec -it <container_id> /bin/bash`.
-    ```

-5. Work your magic within the container.
-Fix whatever needs fixing to bring back the warm "Hello Holberton."

-6. Test your superhero fixes:

-    ```bash
-    curl 0:8080
-    ```

-    Now, it should greet you warmly!

-## Share Your Wisdom 🌟
+6. Fix whatever is preventing Apache from working.
+7. Test the fix using `curl`.

+#### Submission
+Provide the commands used to fix the issue in the answer file.
+Share your wisdom by updating the README.md in your GitHub repository.

+## Let's Get Debugging!
+Your mission, should you choose to accept it, is to debug and conquer! 🚀

+**By:** YUSUF MM